nice3310/gpt-LineBot/README.md

 4. **In the 'Messaging API' option, locate the 'Webhook settings' and enable the 'Use webhook' option.**

-5. **Similarly, in the 'Messaging API' option, find the Channel access token and remember this token, as it will be used later.**
+5. **In the 'Messaging API' option, find the Channel access token and remember this token, as it will be used later.**

 ## Chat-gpt API